 If you’d rather granola bars than loose granola, try these no-bake Fruit and Seed Granola Bars at Running with Spoons.
 Yummy dates hold all the healthy deliciousness in these bars together.

 One of my favorite things is a piece of leftover pumpkin pie and a fresh cup of coffee the morning after Halloween.
 But this year, I think I will be trying this recipe for Pumpkin Pie Biscotti from Just a Taste because they will be easier to dunk in a cup of coffee than a piece of pie.
 Also, they look quite festive stored in these clear glass storage containers (affiliate) on the kitchen counter.

 One way to use a whole pumpkin if you have one is to make pumpkin soup and garnish it with seeds.
 This Harissa Butternut Squash Soup with Pumpkin Seeds and Crispy Mint Leaves is packed with flavor and you can easily swap in pumpkin for squash.
 Or, if you don’t have a whole pumpkin to work with, follow the recipe as written.
 It’s great either way.

-For something totally different, make an allergy-friendly Sweet ‘n Spicy Pumpkin Seed Butter from Smart Nutrition.
+For something totally different, make a Sweet ‘n Spicy Pumpkin Seed Butter from Smart Nutrition.
 Instead of sunflower seeds, use pumpkin seeds to make this sweet and savory spread that you can use any way that you would peanut butter or sunflower seed butter.

 And then there are Chocolate Covered Roasted Pumpkin Seed Turtle Clusters at Half Baked Harvest.
 Oh my goodness these look delicious and, um, a perfect post-Halloween treat.
 Hey, why not!